Multi-modal Assessment of Gamma-aminobutyric Acid (GABA) Function in Psychosis (GABAmech)

 • Absence of suicidal thoughts with plans or intentions, as assessed by Columbia-Suicide Severity Rating Scale (C-SSRS)

-• No increases in psychotropic medication within the prior 4 weeks reflecting clinical instability and for half of EP sample, or not taking antipsychotic medication within the prior 4 weeks.
-Patients may take as needed doses of benzodiazepines as clinically prescribed, as long as those doses are not required within 5 half-lives of an MRI session
+• No increases in psychotropic medication within the prior 4 weeks reflecting clinical instability and for half of the EP sample, not taking antipsychotic medication within the prior 4 weeks.
+Patients may take as needed doses of benzodiazepines as clinically prescribed, as long as those doses are not required within 5 half-lives of an fMRI session

 • Ability to tolerate small, enclosed spaces without anxiety

-• No metals, implants or metallic substances within or on the body that might cause adverse effects to the subject in a strong magnetic field, or interfere with image acquisition, e. g. aneurysm clips, retained particles (metal workers excluded), neurostimulators, foil-backed transdermal patches, carotid or cerebral stents, cerebral spinal fluid (CSF)shunts; magnetic dental implants, ferromagnetic ocular implants, pacemakers, automatic implantable defibrillators
+• No metals, implants or metallic substances within or on the body that might cause adverse effects to the subject in a strong magnetic field, or interfere with image acquisition, e. g. aneurysm clips, retained particles (metal workers excluded), neurostimulators, foil-backed transdermal patches, carotid or cerebral stents, cerebral spinal fluid (CSF) shunts; magnetic dental implants, ferromagnetic ocular implants, pacemakers, automatic implantable defibrillators

 • Size compatible with scanner gantry, e. g. men over 6 feet tall that weigh more than 250 pounds (lbs), men under 6 feet tall that weigh over 220 lbs, women over 5'11" tall that weigh more than 220 lbs, or women under 5'10" tall that weigh more than 200 lbs.
-Subjects of these weights or greater typically have difficult fitting into the fMRI scanner properly.
+Subjects of these weights or greater typically have difficulty fitting into the fMRI scanner properly.

-• If a woman of child bearing age, not pregnant or trying to become pregnant
+• If a woman of childbearing age, not pregnant or trying to become pregnant

 • History of serious neurological illness or current medical condition that could compromise brain function, such as liver failure